2012 Accreditation Standards (2018 revision)

 Programs with candidacy status should begin to track fieldwork hours as evidence of compliance with the new Criterion 3.4 now.
 Their evidence of compliance will be submitted as part of their first Self Study Report.

 All parts of Criterion 3.4 are CORE.
-Therefore, if a deficiency exists with respect to this criterion after the JAC review, the program’s accreditation status would change to probationary.
-In order to submit evidence of compliance in agreement with the above timelines, all programs should begin now to track fieldwork hours in a way that follows GUIDE-11 (if not already doing so).
+Therefore, if this criterion is not met the program’s accreditation status would change to probationary.
+To prepare to demonstrate compliance at their next accreditation review, all programs should track fieldwork hours in a way that follows GUIDE-11 on an ongoing basis (if not already doing so).

-Please contact Amanda Walton if you have questions about how and when your program needs to demonstrate compliance, and what to do in preparation for the transition.
+Please contact the OTA & PTA EAP Program Manager if you have questions about how and when your program needs to demonstrate compliance.